atomgalaxy/points_of_order/slides.md

 * If $\Delta$ were transitive, it would follow $a \Delta c$.
 * However, $a \prec c$, which means $\neg (a \Delta c)$.
 * We have found a counterexample.$\Box$

+# Natural Order

+## Definition

+Every value type is defined through its equality, which could be called a natural equivalence on the type.

+Some types also have a <dfn>natural order</dfn>.

+The natural order on a type induces the same equivalence classes as its equality, and is therefore always a strong order.

+## Examples
+- Points in a DAG have a natural partial order
+- $\N$ have a natural order that follows from their inductive definition
+- $\Z$'s follows from $\N$'s for magnitude and a rule for the sign.
+- $\R$ have an order they inherit from $\Q$
+- $\C$ ... do not have a natural order.
+They are inherently two-dimensional.

 # Takeaways: